-3.3 Learning
+3.3.
+Learning

-We conclude this section with one concrete setting where many of the earlier themes come together, viz. formal learning theory: see (Kelly, 1996; Osherson et al., 1986; Schulte, 2008).
-The paradigm we have in mind is identification in the limit of correct hypotheses about the world (cf. Gold (1967) on language learning), though formal learning theory in epistemology has also studied concrete learning algorithms for inquiry of various sorts.
+We conclude this section with one concrete setting where many of the earlier themes come together, viz. formal learning theory: see [76-78].
+The paradigm we have in mind is identification in the limit of correct hypotheses about the world (cf. [79] on language learning), though formal learning theory in epistemology has also studied concrete learning algorithms for inquiry of various sorts.